skarlekar/smart-quora/README.md

 Use the following instructions to respond to the menu options:
 Select Business Network

-> Business network name: hello-bna Description: My first BNA on HLF
+> **Business network name**: hello-bna Description: My first BNA on HLF
+> **Author name**: your-name
+> **Author email**: your-name@email.com
-> Author name: your-name Author email: your-name@email.com License: Press
+> License: Press enter to accept Apache-2.0
-> enter to accept Apache-2.0 Namespace: Press enter to accept default Do
+> Namespace: Press enter to accept default
-> you want to generate an empty template network?: Select No to generate
-> a populated network
+> Do you want to generate an empty template network?: Select No to generate a populated network

 This will create the necessary code in the _hello_bna_ directory.